- Home

 Sometimes it is difficult to decide on the type of treatment to have.
 You may feel that everything is happening too fast, or you might be anxious to get started.

-Check with your specialist how soon treatment should begin, as it may not affect the success of the treatment to wait a short time.
+Check with your specialist how soon treatment should begin, as it may not affect the success of the treatment to wait a while.
 Ask them to explain the options, and take what time you can before making a decision.

 Learn more about: